SharePoint/sp-dev-docs/docs/sp-add-ins/add-in-authorization-policy-types-in-sharepoint.md

     An expense approval add-in is an example of an add-in that could be designed to use this policy.
 The add-in allows users who wouldn't otherwise be able to approve expenses to approve expenses below a certain amount.
 For an example, see the [scenario](#Scenario) in the next section.

     > [!NOTE]
     > Certain APIs require a user context and can't be executed with an add-in-only policy.
-These include many APIs for interacting with Project Server 2013 and for performing search queries.
+These include many APIs for interacting with Project Server and Project Online and for performing search queries.

 - **User-only policy**.
 When the user-only policy is used, SharePoint checks only the permissions for the user.
 SharePoint uses this policy when the user is accessing resources directly without using an add-in, such as when a user first opens a SharePoint website's home page or accesses SharePoint APIs from PowerShell.